 Honoree Fanonne Jeffers, "The Love Songs of W.E.B.
 Du Bois," on Writers on Writing

-Poet Honoree Fanonne Jeffers produced a stunning debut novel.
-Before its publication, The Loves Songs of W.E.B.
-Du Bois was already named by Oprah as her next book club pick.
+next book club pick.
 The novel, clocking in at 816 pages, is a sweeping ancestral saga chronicling the American South from before the Civil War to present day.

 Scholar W.E.B.
 Du Bois wrote about the problem of race in America, and what he called “Double Consciousness,” the sensitivity that every African American possesses to survive.
 The novel's protagonist feels these words deeply as she navigates her history while trying to create her future.